-Cover every channel
+Covering every channel

 There are multiple channels to take into account when measuring customer satisfaction.
 Every means the customer has of getting in touch with your company is an opportunity to gather feedback.

-We’ve seen you can conduct surveys over email, on your website, over the phone, etc. But diversifying the channels on which you measure customer satisfaction is a no-brainer.
-For example, given the growing importance of mobile phones in the field of customer support, it’s important not to neglect that channel.
+We've seen you can conduct surveys by email, on your website, over the phone, etc. But diversifying the channels on which you measure customer satisfaction is a no-brainer.
+For example, given the growing importance of mobile phones in the field of customer support, it's important not to neglect that channel.

 Social media is also a valuable channel to monitor customer happiness.
 Its immediacy and personable touch can allow for customer interaction in an informal and proximate way.
 Customers can contact your business easily and spontaneously, and you can provide them with timely support.
 Keeping track of the fluctuation in followers, shares and likes on every platform you use will give you a good idea of loyal customers and overall satisfaction.